ToddMitchellGH/TPM-module-of-often-used-functions/README.md

 # TPM-module-of-often-used-functions
-Technical, useful functions I have written that I use in all of my calculations.
+Functions I have written that I use in all of my calculations.
+Most of them are simple, and their existence as functions save me from having to type more!

  'anomalies',  Calculates daily, monthly, seasonal, annual anomalies<br>